nsbno/trafficinfo-baseline-micronaut/docs/development.md

 Run `./gradlew assemble` and it will package the application into a runnable jar.
 Output is in `build/libs/baseline.jar`

+## Migration Micronaut 1.3 to 2.0
+Most changes need to be done is to update dependency versions and renamed artifacts.
+Only minor changes need to be done in kotlin code.

 ### Code Linting
 Code linting is done with ktlint and a gradle plugin running the linting when building the code.
 There should be a commit hook checking the code on pre-commit so that you cant commit code that